typelift/Aquifer/README.md

 [Swiftz](https://github.com/typelift/Swiftz) and
 [Focus](https://github.com/typelift/Focus).

-For those already familiar with the Haskell library, check out the source.
+For those already familiar with the Haskell libraries, check out the source.
 For everybody else, see the [Tutorial Playground](Tutorial.playground) for a beginner-level introduction to the major concepts and use-cases of this library.